 So, take some time to understand the problem you're trying to solve within your defined target market.
 Make sure the problem can be clearly defined, it should be a crystal clear problem.

 What are people or businesses struggling with?
 What are their pain points?
 What are they unhappy with?
-Define the problem as specifically as possible and make sure it's something you're passionate about solving.
+Define the problem as specifically as possible and make sure it's something you're passionate about solving with your SaaS product.

 Step 4: Research the competition